What you Need to Know about Auto Enrolment Requirements

 - What could happen if you don't comply with the new law

-All employers have automatic enrolment requirements and you should make sure you’re ready for your staging date, which is when you’ll need to put any staff you have that qualify into a pension scheme.
+All employers have automatic enrolment requirements, and you should make sure you are ready for your staging date, which is when you will need to put any staff you have that qualify in to a pension scheme.
 This applies to all employers – even if you have just one member of staff.
 If you need some more guidance about what to pay your staff, you can find it here.

 The duties checker

-Use The Pensions Regulator’s (TPR) duties checker to find out exactly what your duties are, what you’ll need to do, and by when.
+Use The Pensions Regulator’s (TPR) duties checker to find out exactly what your duties are, what you will need to do, and by when.